 - Cosmetic medical costs (e.g. non-emergency dental care)

 Only registered University of Alberta students with valid study permits can apply for this fund.

-The Emergency Loan Fund is a revolving fund which provides interest-free loans for specific purposes.
-Loans are intended to cover short-term essential expenses for which the student expects to be receiving money shortly.
+The Emergency Loan Fund is a revolving fund that provides interest-free loans for specific purposes.
+Loans are intended to cover short-term essential living expenses when unforeseen circumstances result in the delay of anticipated funds for which the student expects to receive shortly.